animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

-As we saw in the section on [“Configuring Cluster Configuration Push”](#bootstrap-annotation-config-cluster), when many GemFire or Spring Data for GemFire features are enabled by using annotations, we begin to stack a lot of annotations on the Spring `@Configuration` or `@SpringBootApplication` class.
+As we saw in the section on ["Configuring Cluster Configuration Push"](#bootstrap-annotation-config-cluster), when many GemFire or Spring Data for GemFire features are enabled by using annotations, we begin to stack a lot of annotations on the Spring `@Configuration` or `@SpringBootApplication` class.
 In this situation,